How To Make Bone Broth (and Why!)

 How to make bone broth yourself

-First of all, it’s super easy to do this.
-You can do it, really!
+First of all, it’s easy as can be.
 You can make stock from just about any leftover meat you have (with bones that is).
-Whole chicken leftovers, beef or lamb (must be browned in oven first, not raw), or even fish (with fish heads if you have them) although fish broth is a bit of an acquired taste!
+You can even use fish (with fish heads if you have them) although fish broth is a bit of an acquired taste!

 - Throw your meat and bones into a large pot.
 You want to have a pot that contains mostly bones, and meat in lesser proportion.
-(Personally, I think roasted whole chicken leftovers are the tastiest).
+(Again, I usually use roasted whole chicken leftovers).

-- Add a handful of whatever vegetables you like for flavor (carrots, onions, etc).
+- Add a handful, or several of whatever vegetables or vegetable scraps you like for flavor (carrots, onions, etc).

 - Pour in cold water to cover the bones, meat and vegetables by at least 2 inches.
-I pour cold water nearly to the top of my stockpot.
+I usually fill the pot.

-- Add 2 teaspoons of apple cider vinegar to help extract the minerals.
+- Add 1-3 tsp of apple cider vinegar to acidify the broth to help extract the minerals.

-- Heat the broth and once it reaches a boil, reduce temperature to low heat.
+- Heat the broth and once it reaches a boil, reduce temperature to simmer.

-- Colloids (or froth) will rise to the surface.
-Simply remove it with a spoon as it cooks.
-(This is essential).
+- A frothy layer will rise to the surface.
+Remove this with your spoon as it cooks.

-- You can cook the stock on low heat for a minimum of 3 hours and up to several days (for larger animals like beef, with large knuckle bones).
+- Cook the stock on low heat for a minimum of 3 hours and up to several days (for larger bones like cow).

-- Stock will keep for a few days in the fridge, so you can freeze it once it has cooled for longer storage.
+- Stock will keep for a few days in the fridge, and you can freeze it once it has cooled for longer storage!